ShootProof/shootproof-cli/README.md

 ## Installation

-_Your system must have PHP 5.4 or later installed in order to use the ShootProof command line tool._

-_NOTICE: This tool is not currently supported on Windows, as it makes use of [POSIX](http://php.net/posix) functions._
+_NOTICE: Your system must have PHP 5.4 or later installed in order to use the ShootProof command line tool.
+This tool is not currently supported on Windows, as it makes use of [POSIX](http://php.net/posix) functions._

 Download the `shootproof-cli.phar` file from the [latest release](https://github.com/shootproof/shootproof-cli/releases) and place it in `/usr/local/bin` or wherever it's accessible from your `PATH`.